 Intensive hand treatments

 Pre-baby, I never bought a single hand moisturizer, and my hands were fine.
 Post-baby, I find myself whipping out the sanitizer constantly for the sake of the tiny immature immune system I’m dealing with all day.
 With newborns especially, you’ll be washing your hands a whole lot more than you’re used to.
 Rigorous disinfecting, coupled with dry seasons, can leave your hands in scaly turmoil.
 Lather up in intense hand creams and pamper with hand masks, if time allows.
 Innisfree has line of cute purse-friendly (in both size and in budget) hand creams with special natural ingredients like honey.
-Tony Moly’s Lovely Peach Hand Mask will leave your hands extra soft and sweet enough to eat.
-And Skinfood carries a popular two-step “rich butter” hand mask that comes with gloves to seal in extra moisture.
-So you’ve got options.
+Tony Moly’s Lovely Peach Hand Mask will also leave your hands extra soft and sweet enough to eat.